Case study

 Cooling

-dual concept (source + head)
+dual concept (source + process head)

 Operational stability

-integrated air conditioning, dew point/humidity control
+integrated air conditioning, dew point and humidity control

 Handling

-lifting eyes + forklift pockets
+lifting eyes and forklift slots

 Typical Applications

-• offshore maintenance of steel structures in marine environments
+• offshore maintenance of steel structures

-• surface preparation before repainting
+• surface preparation prior to repainting

 • cleaning of threads and functional surfaces